-First time and returning students need to complete the DVC application on line.
-Next complete and bring in the DSS Application for Services form along with your verification of disability to the DSS office.
-If you received services in high school, you may bring in an IEP or 504 plan.
+First time and returning students need to complete the DVC application online first.
+After you have a DVC ID number, you may complete the DSS application and attach some verification of disability to it.
+If you received services in high school, you may include an IEP or 504 plan.
 For learning disabilities, please provide DSS with your Psycho-educational report.
-If you are working with a physician, psychologist or psychiatrist, bring in a letter from your current physician or have your physician complete the Disability Verification form.
+If you are working with a physician, psychologist or psychiatrist, attach a letter from your current physician that includes your diagnosis and functional limitations or have your physician complete the Disability Verification form.

 Once you have turned in your documentation you will need to meet with a DSS counselor.
 To continue receiving services from the DSS program you must see a DSS counselor at least once an academic year.
 During your appointment your documentation will be reviewed by the DSS counselor who will explain the services you are eligible for and how to receive those services.

-Note: In order to receive services all three steps must be completed.
-Step by step Guide
+Note: In order to receive services all three steps must be completed:

 Step 2: Provide documentation of disability such as: